From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Logistic regression is a type of regression analysis used to make predictions from a data set by explaining the relationship between one dependent binary variable (e.g., present or absent) and one or more nominal, ordinal, interval, or ratio-level independent variables.

-A sub-field of AI whose aim is to create intelligent machines that learn from data.
+A sub-field of AI that aims to create intelligent machines that learn from data.
 Many problems are becoming too complex to solve via traditional software engineering methods, and data is increasingly becoming essential to guide problem-solving.
 Machine learning enables computers to acquire human-like abilities by processing vast quantities of data and finding subtle, non-intuitive patterns in data.
 Machine learning differs from other approaches to AI because it learns from data instead of being programmed from scratch.

 There are a few contexts for the use of the word bias in machine learning.
 Statistical bias is the amount by which an expected model prediction differs from the true value of the training data.
 The most common interpretation of bias is the bias-variance tradeoff, in which bias is a source of error in your model that causes it to over-generalize and underfit your data.
 In contrast, variance is sensitivity to noise in the data that causes your model to overfit.
 The layman’s view of bias is that ML models take on unconscious or unintentional discrimination created by their programmers, such as instances of ML models misclassifying humans as gorillas.